Main Content

 Coefficients and Gain

-If you have a scaling gain separate from the coefficient values, you can enter it in Filter Analyzer using the Import Filter dialog box.
-At the command line, you can specify the coefficients and gain as a cell array of the form {B,A,g}, where B and A are as previously defined.
+If you have a scaling gain separate from the coefficient values, you can enter it in Filter Analyzer using the Import Filters dialog box.
+At the command line, you can specify the coefficients and gain as a cell array of the form {B,A,g}, where B and A are as defined in the Filter Coefficients section.

 The gain can be a scalar overall gain or a vector of section gains.